Green-Wood Teams Up with Cornell University to Battle Climate Change

 A number of challenges have become increasingly evident at Green-Wood.
 Most notably, we’ve seen a rise in invasive grass species, which affect both the appearance and biodiversity of our landscape.
 Furthermore, the longer growing season has meant more frequent mowing.
 Mechanical mowing contributes to greenhouse gas emissions, enlarges our carbon footprint, creates noise pollution, and can damage our landscape and monuments.

-Over the course of this three-year project, we’re setting out to address several questions: How can we reduce the spread of invasive grass species?
+The project sets out to address several questions: How can we reduce the spread of invasive grass species?
 How can we cut down on how often we mow?
 What alternatives to traditional turf grass can we plant at Green-Wood?

 The most exciting part of this project is its impact beyond Brooklyn.
 Our findings will serve as a blueprint for cemeteries, parks, and greenspaces in cities across the country that are facing similar challenges.
 By offering real-world strategies for large-scale urban grasslands, Green-Wood is making an important contribution to the reduction of greenhouse gas emissions and creating sustainable solutions for the future.